chigozieorunta/wp-user-permissions/README.md

 WordPress

 ### Contributions
-Anyone and everyone is welcome to contribute...
+Anyone and everyone is welcome to contribute.